 My results show that there is only a 2% chance of the operation ‘failing’ which has been judged by myself and my clients in that the operation has failed to restore the leg to normal function with the ability to play, walk and run.
 When the operation has failed, it is usually within the first 3 months after the operation when perhaps the skin graft has not healed properly or the graft itself failed, or the dog has exercised too violently before the end of the strict 3 months post op period of ‘strict lead exercise only’.

 This compares to published results for bone sawing techniques where the quite serious complication rates can be in the range 8% to as high as 25%.
+It is very rare for veterinary surgeons or practices to publish their own complication rates, whereas in human surgery it is a requirement for patients to be allowed access to this information.

 The most important things to do are lead exercise only for 3 months starting with 5-10 minutes three times daily in the first month after the graft surgery, and no jumping or chasing cats, and no stairs or steps.